NawrasBukhari/pyt-framework/README.md

   -n (--no-interaction)  Do not ask any interactive question

 AVAILABLE COMMANDS
-  help                   Display the manual of a command migrate                Run migrations. migrate:refresh        Rolls back migrations and migrates them again. migrate:reset          Reset migrations.
+  help                   Display the manual of a command. key:generate           Generates a new application key. migrate                Run migrations. migrate:refresh        Rolls back migrations and migrates them again. migrate:reset          Reset migrations.